Aatishkb/Data-Augmentation/README.md

 # Data-Augmentation
+Data augmentation is a technique commonly used in machine learning and computer vision tasks, particularly with image data, to artificially increase the size of a dataset by applying various transformations to the existing data.
+These transformations include rotations, flips, translations, scaling, cropping, adding noise, and changing brightness or contrast levels.

+The main goal of data augmentation is to improve the performance and robustness of machine learning models by exposing them to a wider variety of training examples.
+By generating diverse versions of the original data, data augmentation helps prevent overfitting and enables the model to generalize better to unseen data.

+In addition to image data, data augmentation techniques can also be applied to other types of data, such as text or audio.
+For example, in natural language processing (NLP), data augmentation may involve synonym replacement, word shuffling, or adding noise to text inputs.

+Data augmentation is particularly useful when the available dataset is limited or when collecting additional data is impractical or expensive.
+It allows for better utilization of existing data and can lead to more robust and accurate machine learning models.

 1. **Imports**: The code imports necessary libraries such as `os` for file handling, `cv2` (OpenCV) for image processing, and `numpy` for random selection.